cursorless-dev/cursorless-talon/docs/README.md

 | `"star"`    | `star`      | ![Star](https://raw.githubusercontent.com/pokey/cursorless-vscode/main/images/hats/star.svg)   | ❌                  |
 | `"bolt"`    | `bolt`      | ![Bolt](https://raw.githubusercontent.com/pokey/cursorless-vscode/main/images/hats/bolt.svg)   | ❌                  |

-To enable or disable shapes, simply check the box next to the internal ID the given shape in the `cursorless.hatEnablement.shapes` field of the cursorless vscode settings.
+You can enable or disable shapes in your VSCode settings, by searching for `cursorless.hatEnablement.shapes` and checking the box next to the internal ID for the given shape as listed above.

 Note that if you find these shape names unintuitive / tough to remember, their spoken forms can be [customized](customization.md) like any other spoken form in cursorless.